ecometrica/django-wapiti/README.rst

 #. add ``wapiti`` to your INSTALLED_APPS in the settings.py file of your django
    project

+#. call wapiti.helpers.register_models from somewhere, usually your urls.py, to
+   register your api models and methods

 #. to make the model class Foo from the app fooapp available through the API,
    create a file ``fooapp/api.py`` with this content::